 Bagapsh responded to the parliamentary appeal not to sign the amendments into law by setting up an ad hoc commission that concluded that the amendments "contained imprecise formulations" and should therefore be reworked.
 That process is unlikely to be completed before the December ballot.

 The fact that Khajimba was one of a group of Abkhaz oppositionists who met with Russian Prime Minister Vladimir Putin when Putin visited Sukhumi in mid-August gave rise to speculation that Russia might again back Khajimba's candidacy in the December presidential ballot.
 But that election will not be a two-horse race.
 Businessman and media mogul Beslan Butba, who founded the Economic Development Party of Abkhazia two years ago, has indicated he will run.

-, Butba claimed that opinion polls he has commissioned show a drastic drop in support for Bagapsh from the 85 percent approval rating he enjoyed one year ago in the wake of Russia's formal recognition of Abkhazia and South Ossetia as independent states.
+In a recent interview, Butba claimed that opinion polls he has commissioned show a drastic drop in support for Bagapsh from the 85 percent approval rating he enjoyed one year ago in the wake of Russia's formal recognition of Abkhazia and South Ossetia as independent states.
 Butba claimed that he, Bagapsh, and Khajimba currently have very similar approval ratings, but did not cite figures.